Norm-North-III/Grocery_Assistant/README.md

 # Grocery_Assistant
-*Helping make financially sound and time-saving grocery decisions* \n *Note: This is an ongoing project I am working on in my free-time, it is not yet complete*
+*Helping make financially sound and time-saving grocery decisions* /n *Note: This is an ongoing project I am working on in my free-time, it is not yet complete*

 ## Source Data